-Hurry, These Nordstrom Anniversary Sale Favorites Are Selling Out Fast
+The Nordstrom Anniversary Sale Best Sellers, Sellouts, & Next-Best Deals

-The long-awaited Nordstrom Anniversary Sale is happening right now, but if you're still not sure what exactly is worth getting, don't worry.
-We've got you covered, from the hottest deals selling the fastest to the best alternatives to already sold-out favs.
-We've even got our eye on what's going to come back in stock (though not for long).
+With five days remaining to shop the Nordstrom Anniversary Sale, it's time to get your best-deal ducks in a row — and, we've got you covered.
+After examining anonymous top-bought data from R29's sale coverage along with hot tips from Nordstrom on what's selling the fastest, we whittled together the ahead hit list of best sellers, sellouts (but maybe not for long!), and next-best deals.

-From the annual-best-sellers like the Barefoot Dreams cardigan and the limited-edition La Mer sets, to new contenders like this Nordstrom brand throw and the Marc Fisher Chelsea boot, it's clear R29-readers and Nordstrom customers alike are taking advantage of these once-a-year deals to stock up for the year ahead.
+From annual favorites like the Barefoot Dreams cardigan and the limited-edition La Mer sets to new contenders like a Nordstrom-exclusive throw and a Marc Fisher Chelsea boot, this year's favorites are skewed towards fall.
+Click through to peep more of the latest and greatest Anniversary Sale deals that readers and Nordstrom superfans are carting like hotcakes.

-While there's still a week left in the sale, items are going to keep selling out.
-So, click through to see the latest and greatest buys that R29 readers and Nordstrom fans are loving.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.